 With an improved methodology for measuring fugitive emissions, COSIA can begin to look at emissions reduction technologies and confirm their effectiveness.

 Imperial is leading the project with member companies Canadian Natural, Shell and Suncor.
 The work will be conducted in partnership with GHGSat, as part of a one-year demonstration project that has received financial support from Sustainable Development Technology Canada, the Boeing Company, LOOKNorth and the Canadian Space Agency.
 GHGSat will also be supported by Ramboll Environ, a global consulting firm with specific expertise in dispersion modelling.

 “The prospect of using a satellite as a method to improve the accuracy of just one company’s emissions measurements is daunting to say the least,” says Carling.
-“Being able to explore this technology through a COSIA JIP has made it possible to go ahead with the project.”
+“Being able to explore this technology through COSIA has made it possible to go ahead with the project.”

 Carling anticipates that if the project is successful, satellite technology has the potential to be quickly adopted as the industry standard, thanks to the input and knowledge sharing that takes place through COSIA.